About the Project

 Being funded by the MRC means you can access additional funding for research placements, international training opportunities or internships in science policy, science communication and beyond.
 See how our current DiMeN students have benefited from this funding here: http://www.dimen.org.uk/overview/student-profiles/flexible-supplement-awards

-Further information on the programme can be found on our website:
+Further information on the programme and how to apply can be found on our website:

-Studentships commence: 1st October 2019.
+Studentships commence: 1st October 2021

 3. Schevon, C.A., Weiss, S., Goodman, R.R., McKhann, G., Jr. Emerson, R.G., Trevelyan, A.J.
 (2012) Evidence of an inhibitory restraint of seizure activity in humans.
 Nature Communications 3, 1060.